-In today’s world, knowing that a person is Christian tells you nothing whatsoever about what that person actually believes.
+Knowing that a person claims to be Christian tells you nothing whatsoever about what that person actually believes.
 It’s like describing something with only the word “furry.”
-Could be a rat, could be a bear, could be a hat.
-There’s just not enough information in that one word to tell you what you’re dealing with.
+Could be a caterpillar, could be a squirrel, could be me naked.
+It’s just a word that needs a whole lot more context.

-Some Christians believe that Jesus was God incarnate; others that he was just an exemplary social worker.
-Some believe Jesus sacrificed himself for the sins of all mankind; others that he was executed for being politically subversive.
+Some Christians believe that Jesus was God; others that he was nothing more than an inspired social activist.
+Some believe Jesus sacrificed himself for the good of all mankind; others that he was executed for being a threatening proficient social activist.